You are here

 The general mission of NICHD is to ensure that every person is born healthy and wanted, that women suffer no harmful effects from reproductive processes, and that all children have the chance to achieve their full potential for healthy and productive lives.
 In pursuit of these goals, NICHD supports a broad spectrum of research on normal and abnormal human development, including contraception, fertilization, pregnancy, childbirth, prenatal and postnatal development, and childhood development through adolescence.
 The mission areas also include research on intellectual and developmental disabilities and rehabilitation medicine.

-National Center for Complementary and Alternative Medicine (NCCAM or AT) http://nccam.nih.gov/
+National Center for Complementary and Alternative Medicine (NCCIH or AT) http://NCCIH.nih.gov/

-Our Center’s three long range goals are to: 1) Advance the science and practice of symptom management; 2) Develop effective, practical, personalized strategies for promoting health and well-being; and 3) Enable better evidence-based decision making regarding use of complementary health approaches and their integration into health care and health promotion.
-In pursuit of these goals, NCCAM supports research on mind and body interventions, practices, and disciplines; research on natural products; and studies of “real world” patterns and outcomes of use of complementary therapies.
+NCCIH’s strategic plan includes three scientific objectives: 1) Advance fundamental science and methods development; 2) Improve care for hard-to-manage symptoms; and 3) Foster health promotion and disease prevention.
+NCCIH also has cross-cutting objectives to enhance the complementary and integrative health research workforce, and to disseminate objective evidence-based information on complementary and integrative health interventions.
+In pursuit of these objectives, NCCIH supports research on mind and body interventions, practices, and disciplines; research on natural products; and studies of “real world” patterns and outcomes of use of complementary therapies.
 Studies may range from basic, through translational, clinical, epidemiological and health services.
+However, as specified in NOT-AT-15-005, NCCIH will not accept R15 applications that include clinical trials.

 National Institute of Dental and Craniofacial Research (NIDCR or DE) http://www.nidcr.nih.gov/